 Most of our courses are appropriate for a wide geographic range of participants.
 Please read each course description carefully.
 If the course is relevant only to participants in a particular state or region, it will be listed there.

-What are the online courses like?
+What are the live online courses like?
 What can I expect?

 Can I get college credit for completing your online courses?